Characterizing Therapist's Speaking Style in Relation to Empathy in Psychotherapy: Psychotherapy speech database

 \textbf{Forced alignment and turn time locating:} Forced alignment on each speech-text segment is performed to obtain syllable-level time stamps, i.e., beginning and ending time of each syllable.
 The text content in the segments are then related to the manual transcription to locate the first and last syllables of each speaker turn.

-In this work, therapists' speech and the corresponding transcriptions in 118 sessions involving 39 different therapists are analyzed.
-The 118 sessions are divided into high-empathy and low-empathy sessions according to empathy ratings.
+In this work, 118 counseling sessions involving 39 different therapists are used, with empathy ratings on the two extremes.
+The 118 sessions are divided into high-empathy and low-empathy sessions.
 Ratings of 61 high-empathy sessions range from 42 to 56.5 with the mean 46.34 \textpm 3.58, while 57 low-empathy sessions range from 18 to 36 with the mean 30.40 \textpm 4.79.

-Forced alignment at syllable level is performed for each therapist turn.
+Forced alignment at syllable level is performed on each therapist turn.
 A long speech turn of therapist is divided into sub-turn utterances that are separated by major pauses of 0.5 second or longer.
 Utterances shorter than 0.5 seconds are not used in the analysis.
 Table \ref{tab:sphdata} gives a summary of the speech data used in the study.